bmswgnp/RTIMULib-Arduino/README.md

 Note that any older release can be obtained via the Releases tab on the repo's GitHub page.

+### March 31 2015 - 3.0.4

+Add line showing how to set the Slerp power in the demo sketches.

 ### March 31 2015 - 3.0.3

 Adjusted gyro bias calculation to stop after valid bias achieved.